 The Georgia Long-Arm Statute

-The first law, the Georgia Long-Arm Statute, is found in Georgia Code section 9-10-91.
+The Georgia Long-Arm Statute, is found in Georgia Code section 9-10-91.
 This law reads that a court of the state of Georgia “may exercise personal jurisdiction over any nonresident…” in the event that the nonresident “commits a tortious injury…” In other words, you have the right to sue the defendant in Georgia, even if he or she is from out of state based on the fact that the defendant is the person who has committed a wrongful act.
-Keep in mind that even if you sue a person under this statute, you must still serve them at their current place of residence.
+Most likely, even if you sue a person under this statute, you must still serve them at their current place of residence.

 The Georgia Non-Resident Motorist Act